lms vs elearning

 LMS gives you full control when it comes to email marketing.
 It offers smooth integration with email marketing tools.
 You can generate leads, send them newsletters, update them about your new courses, offer discount coupons, and many more things.
 For example, renowned WordPress LMS plugins like Learndash, LifterLMS, Tutor LMS, etc., integrate nicely with our own email marketing plugin FluentCRM.

-*Check out our Learndash email marketing automation tutorial!
+Want to see what you can do?
+Check out our Learndash email marketing automation tutorial!

 On the other side, the authority controls all of the email marketing on eLearning platforms.
 Instructors don’t get the leads directly.
 All they get is just a list of their students’ names.
 If they have to provide any information to their student, they’ll have to do it from the platform’s communication box.